nuxeh/url-bot-rs/README.md

 as field `type`.
 A corresponding path to use for the database may be given as field, `path`.

+For SQLite, if no path is specified, a default path will be used, and a database will be created according to the network name specified in the `[network]` section of the configuration.

 ## Install from source

 ### Cargo